15 min read

 - Pro extensions cost extra for private messaging, polls, analytics

 Best for: Communities that want forums, Q&A, and idea boards without managing multiple plugins.
-The strongest free option for new sites in 2026.
+Also the clearest choice if you are looking to move away from bbPress without losing existing content.

 Try the live demo | Download free | See Pro extensions